enesky/MovieCatalog/README.md

     - Multi-Module Architecture with lots of customized convention plugins (build_logic - app - core - feature)
     - MVVM Architecture
     - Clean Architecture approach (Data - Domain - Presentation(UI))

+- 3rd Part Libraries
   - <a href="https://github.com/google/ksp" target="_blank">ksp</a>: Kotlin Symbol Processing API.
   - <a href="https://github.com/square/retrofit" target="_blank">Retrofit2 & OkHttp3</a>: Construct the REST APIs and paging network data.
-- <a href="https://github.com/google/ksp" target="_blank">ksp</a>: Kotlin Symbol Processing API.
-- <a href="https://github.com/material-components/material-components-android" target="_blank">Material-Components</a>: Material design components for building ripple animation, and CardView.
   - <a href="https://github.com/coil-kt/coil" target="_blank">Coil</a> for async image loading library
   - <a href="https://github.com/detekt/detekt" target="_blank">Detekt</a> for static code analysis with <a href="https://github.com/mrmans0n/compose-rules/tree/main" target="_blank">compose specific rules</a>
-- <a href="https://github.com/diffplug/spotless" target="_blank">Spotless</a> and <a href="https://github.com/pinterest/ktlint" target="_blank">Ktlint</a> for lint check and auto formatting
-- <a href="https://github.com/renovatebot/renovate" target="_blank">RenovateBot</a> for auto dependency update tool
-- <a href="https://github.com/enesky/Doodle/actions" target="_blank">GitHub Actions</a> for simple ci pipeline
+  - <a href="https://github.com/enesky/MovieCatalog/actions" target="_blank">GitHub Actions</a> for simple ci pipeline
-- <a href="https://github.com/enesky/Doodle/tree/main/tools/git-hooks" target="_blank">GitHooks</a> for running static analysis and code formatters before commit and push actions
+  - <a href="https://github.com/enesky/MovieCatalog/tree/main/tools/git-hooks" target="_blank">GitHooks</a> for running static analysis and code formatters before commit and push actions
   - <a href="https://github.com/square/leakcanary" target="_blank">LeakCanary</a> for leak detection on runtime
   - <a href="https://github.com/ChuckerTeam/chucker" target="_blank">Chucker</a> for network inspector on debug builds
   - <a href="https://maestro.mobile.dev/" target="_blank">Maestro</a>: Mobile UI testing framework.
   - <a href="https://developer.android.com/topic/performance/jankstats" target="_blank">JankStats</a>: The JankStats library helps you track and analyze performance problems in your applications.
+  - <a href="https://github.com/airbnb/lottie-android" target="_blank">Lottie</a>: Library for rendering Adobe After Effects animations natively on Android.

+- Unit Test
+  - <a href="https://github.com/cashapp/turbine" target="_blank">Turbine</a>: A small testing library for kotlinx.coroutines Flow.
+  - <a href="https://junit.org/junit4/" target="_blank">JUnit</a>: Testing framework for Java and Kotlin applications.
+  - <a href="https://github.com/mockk/mockk" target="_blank">MockK</a>: Mocking library for Kotlin.

 ## Configuration
 #### Add this to your local.properties in order to use MovieDB API